They discharge an estimated 20% of paralyzed patients into nursing homes in the UK due to a lack of accessible community housing available!

 This shocking statistic comes from research by Aspire, a spinal cord injury charity in the UK who obtained hospital discharge data on hundred of paralyzed patients.
 The charity said that the care facilities are often unsuitable and can lead to patients suffering psychological damage.

-Aspire is supported by researchers at Loughborough University who conducted interviews with spinal cord injured people who have lived, or are living, in care homes.
+Aspire is supported by researchers at Loughborough University who conducted interviews with spinal cord injured people who have lived, or are living, in nursing homes.
 These patients reported a low quality of life and other physical injuries including pressure sores, infections and broken bones.

 Patients also reported: